harshgarg22/neural-networks-from-scratch/README.md

 | **AdaDelta** | An extension that removes the need for a manually set global learning rate. |
 | **ADAM** | A combination of Adaptive Learning Rate based techniques and momentum based techniques|

+Please note that the performance of individual optimizers may not be like what you see when you use SOTA modules and libraries, and that is because the weights and biases are subject to random initialization.
 ## Motivation

 The primary purpose of this repository is **deep learning interview preparation** and **fundamental knowledge reinforcement**.
 By avoiding high-level frameworks (like PyTorch or TensorFlow) and writing the code manually, I ensured a comprehensive understanding of the math and calculus behind the entire training process.